-- Both the real loss-maker and the value donor join the group when it first consolidates before 1 July 2004. - The real loss-maker has a 'test loss'-a tax loss or net capital loss that is not a concessional loss. - The real loss-maker could have transferred its test loss to the value donor under Subdivision 170-A or 170-B of ITAA 1997 for an income year-generally the trial year. - The value donor-assuming it had made the test loss-could have transferred it to the head company under Subdivision 707-A. - The head company chooses to increase the real lossmaker's modified market value by a portion of the value donor's modified market value.

-Refer to subsections 707-325(1) and (2) of the Income Tax (Transitional Provisions) Act 1997.
+- Both the real loss-maker and the value donor join the group when it first consolidates before 1 July 2004. - The real loss-maker has a 'test loss' a tax loss or net capital loss that is not a concessional loss. - The real loss-maker could have transferred its test loss to the value donor under Subdivision 170-A or 170-B of ITAA 1997 (assuming those Subdivisions had not been amended to provide only for transfers involving an Australian branch of a foreign bank) for an income year generally the trial year. - The value donor assuming it had made the test loss - could have transferred it to the head company under Subdivision 707-A. - The head company chooses to increase the real loss-maker's modified market value by a portion of the value donor's modified market value (see Choices - revocable until 31 December 2004 on page 1). - Refer to subsections 707-325(1) and (2) of the Income Tax (Transitional Provisions) Act 1997.

-The increase in the modified market value of the real loss-maker is worked out using a formula.
+The increase in the modified market value of the real lossmaker is worked out using a formula.
 Refer to subsections 707-325(3) and (4) of the Income Tax (Transitional Provisions) Act 1997.